-Epithalon (also known as Epitalon or Epithalone) is the synthetic version of the polypeptide Epithalamin which is naturally produced in the pineal gland.
+Epithalon (also known as Epitalon or Epithalone) is the synthetic version of the polypeptide Epithalamin, which is naturally produced in the pineal gland.

-Benefits of Epitalon:
+Benefits of Epitalon

 As a result of Epitalon’s effect on telomerase production, the benefits are unique and far-reaching and include:

-- Promotion of deeper sleep
+- Promotes deeper sleep

-- Acts as an anti-oxidant by reducing lipid oxidation and ROS (Reactive oxygen species) along with normalizing T cell function.
+- Acts as an antioxidant by reducing lipid oxidation and ROS (Reactive oxygen species) along with normalizing T cell function

-- Improvement of skin health and appearance
+- Improves skin health and appearance

-- Healing of injured and deteriorating muscle cells
+- Heals injured and deteriorating muscle cells

-- Can increases resistance to emotional stress
+- Can increase resistance to emotional stress

 - Anisimov, V.N., Khavinson, V.K.
 (2009).
 The use of peptide bioregulators for cancer prevention: results of 35 years of research experience and perspectives.
 Voprosy Onkologii [Russia].
 55(3):291-304.